SMcGregor199/ellision-gpt/README.md

 ---

+## 🤝 Contributing

+We welcome thoughtful contributions!
+If you're interested in helping expand or refine the Ralph Ellison Companion, please see [CONTRIBUTING.md](./contributing.md) for guidelines.

+---
 *“What and how much had I lost trying to do only what was expected of me instead of what I myself had wished to do?”*
 — Ralph Ellison